johnsonc/django-koica/README.md

 Options
 --------------

-To choose an url for your app add the settting:
+To choose an url for your app add this setting (if not set default is '/questions/'):

 	KOICA_BASE_URL_SLUG = 'forum'